 Elisabeth Moss, who plays lead role June in Hulu’s dystopian drama, has teased that season four will take an unexpected new direction, adding that the show “can’t just keep June in this place where she’s tortured all the time.
 It’s boring” (via The Times).

-Filming recently resumed on the fourth instalment of the drama, although we’ll still have a longer wait than usual for its air-date, given the long delays due to the global coronavirus pandemic.
+Filming recently resumed on the fourth instalment of the drama, although we’ had a longer wait than usual for its air-date, given the long delays due to the global coronavirus pandemic.

 The drama is also featuring a brand new cast member: teenage actress McKenna Grace of Gifted and Fuller House fame, who will be playing the young, outwardly-compliant (and outwardly sane) wife of a much older Commander.